Huta Pieniacka massacre: Background

 The village was a major Polish resistance centre, fighting against German forces and the Ukrainian Insurgent Army.
-As a result, the Ukrainians wanted to eliminate this Polish stronghold.
-Polish inhabitants of the village co-operated with Soviet partisans, active in the area.
 In January and February 1944, Soviet troops were frequent visitors, and this was noticed by both the Ukrainians and the Germans.
 An armed stronghold, Huta Pieniacka had fought off several attacks in 1943 and early 1944.

 Massacre

+On 23 February 1944, a patrol of the 4th SS Police Regiment composed of Ukrainian volunteers, approached Huta Pieniacka.
+There was a skirmish with the local Polish self-defense in which two SS soldiers were killed.
+A unit of the Ukrainian Insurgent Army came to the aid of the patrol and the SS was able to withdraw.
+The German occupation force therefore ordered the "pacification" of the village.

-Early in the morning of February 28, 1944, a mixed force of Ukrainian SS and German soldiers surrounded Huta Pieniacka.
-There were some 600–800 soldiers and it has been established that Kazimierz Wojciechowski (who was burnt alive that day), commandant of Polish forces in the village, had been informed of the approaching enemy around two hours before the attack.
-The Poles however, had too little time to prepare a defense or to escape.
+Kazimierz Wojciechowski (who was burnt alive that day), commandant of Polish forces in the village, had been informed by the Polish Home Army of the approaching enemy around two hours before the attack, and told to refrain from fighting, hide or remove weapons, and evacuate leaving only women, children and the elderly behind.
+The Poles however, had too little time to prepare a defense or to escape, and only some young residents managed to flee.